 and Grapes Pub

-The oldest surviving pub in London is the Hoop and Grapes pub in Aldgate High Street, whose foundations date from the 13th century.
+The oldest surviving pub in the city of London is the Hoop and Grapes pub in Aldgate High Street, whose foundations date from the 13th century.
 The present building was built in the 1600s and it was one of the few to survive the Great Fire.

 The cellar supposedly has a tunnel, now sealed off, leading to the Tower of London.